Special Needs and Dental Treatment in the UK

 The service can be located in community health centres and hospitals.

 The CDS is an NHS rather than a private service (although in some parts of England, where the CDS has been turned into a social enterprise, you can pay privately for some of their services).
 Unlike “ordinary” NHS dentists, the dentists who work for the CDS are paid a fixed salary.
 Dentists who cater to special needs patients can usually provide sedation, which has become increasingly rare these days on the NHS.
-Where absolutely necessary, they can also provide treatment under general anaesthetic.
+Where absolutely necessary, they can also provide treatment under general anaesthesia.

 How to find your local Salaried Primary Care Dental Service / Community Dental Service: